 A shootout between Sheriff's deputies and a man armed with a semi-automatic rifle has left residents in a Grand Traverse County neighborhood thankful to be a live.

-It happened Sunday afternoon outside a house on the 1600 Block of Sunhurst Street in Grawn.
+Sunday afternoon outside a house on the 1600 Block of Sunhurst Street in Grawn.

 Around 2:45 PM yesterday, officers arrived at the home after being called to the scene on reports of a 50 year old man firing a gun inside of his home.
 A perimeter was set up around the home and phone contact was established with the residents, a father and step-son, inside.